 Turning Autoimmune Dreams into Reality

 Being a Big Vision entrepreneur is a ride on an emotional rollercoaster.
-My vision is of a connected world of personalized care for autoimmune patients that uses data and digital tools to reshape research, diagnosis and clinical practice for autoimmune disease.
-This, of course, is outside today’s mainstream thinking, which sees a hundred different diseases, all separated by body part and medical specialty, rather than looking at the underlying autoimmune dysfunction that unites them.
+My vision is of a connected world of personalized care for autoimmune patients, using data and digital tools to reshape research, diagnosis, and clinical practice for autoimmune disease.
+This is outside today’s mainstream thinking, which sees a hundred different diseases, all separated by body part and medical specialty.
+The underlying autoimmune dysfunction that unites them becomes glossed over.
 It does not see that in the aggregate, autoimmune diseases strike more people than heart disease and cancer combined!

 Still, there are good days when the roller coaster is more fun than scary.
 That happens when I meet like-minded individuals who encourage me to continue working to create new products and services that will help the millions afflicted with immune disorders now, and in the future.